andreas-schroeder/kafka-health-check/README.md

   find the health check topic, and creates it if missing by communicating directly with ZooKeeper(configuration:
   10 seconds message lifetime, one single partition assigned to the broker to check).
   This behavior can be disabled by using `-no-topic-creation`.
+* The check also creates on replication check topic.
+This topic is expanded to all brokers that are checked.
 * When shutting down, the checker deletes to health check topic partition by communicating directly with ZooKeeper.
+  It also shrinks the partition assignment of the replication check topic.
 This behavior can be disabled by using `-no-topic-creation`.
-* The check will try to create the health check topic only on its first connection after startup.
-If the topic disappears later while the check is running, it will not try to re-create its health check topic.
+* The check will try to create the health check and replication check topics only on its first connection after startup.
+  If the topic disappears later while the check is running, it will not try to re-create its topics.
 * If the broker health check fails, the cluster health will be set to `red`.
-* For each check, the Kafka cluster metadata is fetched from ZooKeeper, i.e. the full data on brokers and topic partitions with replicas.
+* For each check pass, the Kafka cluster metadata is fetched from ZooKeeper, i.e. the full data on brokers and topic partitions with replicas.